Mission Sudarshan Chakra: Radars and satellites

 Mission Sudarshan Chakra will integrate space assets and directed-energy weapons, with more than 6,000 to 7,000 radars, to identify hostile targets beyond the horizon.
 The space assets, including satellites from the Space Based Surveillance (SBS) project, will be linked to radars and air defense systems to monitor and scan enemy aircraft, drones, or missiles and to trigger weapon systems for interception.
 The integrated network will be supported by both newly developed and existing defensive systems and surveillance platforms.
 A number of radar systems, including over-the-horizon radars, will be acquired and integrated.
 The development of a multilayered shield will address airborne threats at both the strategic and tactical levels.

+DRDO is developing an L-band active electronically scanned array radar to detect hypersonic missiles by overcoming the plasma stealth under Mission Sudarshan Chakra.
+The radar will be equipped with gallium nitride-based transmitter-receiver module (TRM) to provide high output power, and energy efficiency.
+The L-band is to use the longer wavelengths that can penetrate more effectively through the plasma stealth during hypersonic flight compare to X- or S-band frequencies.
+The use of AI/ML based signal processing is to allow for changing scanning parameters in real time, such as frequency, pulse shape and surveillance methods, to search for vulnerabilities.
+It is expected to use space-time adaptive processing algorithms to filter out interference from the missile’s ionized trail to identify the metal core.

+Joint CUAS grid

+In order to unify anti-drone capabilities across all three services, the Indian Armed Forces is working on a combined Counter Unmanned Aerial Systems grid.
+The planned CUAS grid will operate independently of current air defense networks like IACCS, which would be overloaded if it had to track small drones in addition to traditional aerial threats.
+Rather, the new grid will function as a permanent, specialized counter-drone network and be connected to the Army, Navy, and Air Force's Joint Air Defence Centers (JADCs).
+The grid will incorporate the numerous counter-drone equipment that the Indian Armed Forces have acquired since 2020, allowing for real-time monitoring and quicker reactions to low-altitude and unmanned aerial threats.